Updated: February 12, 2026

 The IRS Whistleblower Office will automatically notify whistleblowers within 60 days whenever audit referrals or tax payments have been made due to the whistleblower’s information.
 This may provide greater transparency for whistleblowers and their counsel and help them learn whether they are eligible for an award.

-The IRS also now can advise whistleblowers whether their matter is under investigation or is closed.
-If closed, the IRS can tell whistleblowers whether they will receive a reward or their claims are denied.
+The IRS can also now advise whistleblowers whether their matter is under investigation or is closed.
+If closed, the IRS can tell whistleblowers whether they will receive a reward or their claims will be denied.

 Importantly, the IRS still must shield the privacy of the entities and individuals under investigation.